michael-j-potts/Portfolio/TimeSeriesDataAlgorithms/README.md

 https://research.alvinwan.com/neural-backed-decision-trees/

 I will also be uploading a working version of my implementation of Neural Backed Decision Trees soon, but my work is currently incomplete.

-### StockPredictionModel (in progress, but phase 1 complete):
-I have included a working copy of my stock prediction program, which converts daily stock information into a time series data set, and uses several neural network models to predict stock prices.

-To be completed: creating a text mining webcrawler to evaluate daily new releases about a specific stock to determine if the stock is a strong, average or weak buy/sell, or neutral.
-These features will be fed into the phase 1 model to further enrich performance.